-The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurses (WOCN) Society-endorsed educational program geared toward non-specialty licensed nurses.
+The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurse (WOCN) Society-endorsed educational program geared toward non-specialty licensed nurses.
 Learn the important skills of daily patient monitoring, pressure ulcer prevention, and basic wound management to improve your patient outcomes.

 Major topics covered by the WTA program include: